Protect the products you make and distribute.

 A key policy point to look for is a manufacturer’s selling price clause.
 This means that if your stock is damaged or destroyed by a covered event, you get a payout reflecting the price you would have sold the items for—not the price you paid for the raw materials.

-You should also look for errors & omissions coverage.
+You should also look for errors and omissions coverage.
 This goes beyond the usual business insurance that protects you against claims of property damage and injury caused by your products.
 It adds coverage for claims of financial losses.
 For example, if your customers say their business was hurt by a fault in your product.

 Also consider product recall insurance, which kicks in if you’re forced to recall a product because it might cause harm.
-This insurance covers not only the costs of getting the product back to you, but also safely disposing of the stock.
+This insurance covers not only the costs of getting the product back to you but also safely disposing of the stock.
 Some policies even cover legal costs or public relations expenses.

 Make sure your business is fully covered with manufacturer insurance by contacting us today.